berobinson/starter-hugo-academic/content/home/team.md

   show_role: true
   # Show user's organizations/affiliations?
   show_organizations: false

-  align: l

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
 #    - Principal Investigator  #uncommment to include PI at the top of people
+    - Post doctoral fellows
     - Graduate students
-#    - Post doctoral fellows & staff
-    - Alumni

-  authors:
-    - admin
-    - holly
-    - hugo
-    - yiyi
-    - xiang
-    - alicia
-    - marie
+    - Research assistants
-    - luci
+    - Undergraduate students
-    - jesse
+#    - Alumni

 ---